JimTwn/gomake/README.md

 **Note**: Highly experimental and flaky.
 Do not use in production.

-Gomake is a library and commandline tool used to facilitate building of Go projects and any additional necessary operations.
+Gomake is a library used to facilitate building of complex Go projects and any additional necessary operations.

 The reasoning being that Go by itself, while useful, has a limited build system.
 It does not handle multi-project setups very well.
 Additionally, it is non-trivial to deal with external resources that need to be deployed in different ways depending on debug- or release modes.
 Build tags are not sufficient for this.

-Gomake uses a mix of Go's Benchmark- and Test-file setup, combined with the way Zig handles building.
-This means each project creates a `build.go` file in its root.
-This file defines build rules with all necessary operations.
-It is itself a regular Go file which is compiled and run by the `gomake` command line tool upon invocation.
-The build file imports the `gomake/build` package which offers all the necessary tools to facilitate easy build management.

-Gomake amends Go's own build system where needed and otherwise seeks to stay out of its way.
+The usual solution is to provide something like a Makefile which in turn invokes Go where needed.
+This works, but adds a dependency on Make or whatever other thirdparty build system one uses.
+We opt instead to write our build scripts in Go as a full Go program, which is compiled in the main project directory.
+From there it is invoked to build the desired project components.

+Each project creates a new Go executable package (usually in a `build` subdirectory.)
+This package is our build program and imports the `gomake` linrary.
+Refer to the `example` directory for a sample project.

 ### Usage